-All institutions of higher education within an eligible jurisdiction must be made aware of the FY2013 NASA EPSCoR CAN and given the opportunity to compete.
-All proposals must be submitted through the jurisdiction's NASA EPSCoR office.
+All institutions of higher education within an eligible jurisdiction must be made aware of the FY2014 NASA EPSCoR CAN and given the opportunity to compete.
+All proposals must be submitted through the jurisdiction's NASA EPSCoR Director's office.
 Jurisdictions are strongly encouraged to submit proposals that demonstrate partnerships or cooperative arrangements among academia, government agencies, business and industry, private research foundations, jurisdiction agencies, and local agencies.
 Inclusion of faculty and students from underrepresented/underserved groups is encouraged.

-NASA-funded, in-kind services provided by NASA Centers, Mission Directorates, and/or the Office of the Chief Technologist should be identified as NASA responsibilities in the proposals and are not to be included in the 50% matching requirement.
+NASA-funded, in-kind services provided by NASA Centers or Mission Directorates should be identified as NASA responsibilities in the proposals and are not to be included in the 50% matching requirement.